-It appears that those of companies A and K, 3d artillery, have never been retured to regimental headquarters, and are supposed to be in the hands of the officers commanding those companies.
+It appears that those of companies A and K, 3d artillery, have never been retured to regimental headquarters, and are supposed to be

 Colonel S. Cooper, Adjutant General, Washington, D. C.

 HEADQUARTERS DEPARTMENT OF THE PACIFIC, San Francisco May 30, 1854.